-First Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago
+1st-Known U.S. Lung Transplant For COVID-19 Patient Performed In Chicago

 Dr. Daniel Kreisel, surgical director of lung transplantation at Washington University in St. Louis, says he expects lung transplantation will be an option for only a small minority of patients hospitalized for COVID-19.

-"The people who get really sick, based on what we know so far, are people who have severe pre-existing conditions," Kreisel says.
-"Irrespective of COVID, a lot of those pre-existing conditions may disqualify them from candidacy for lung transplantation to begin with.
+"The people who get really sick, based on what we know so far, are people who have severe preexisting conditions," Kreisel says.
+"Irrespective of COVID, a lot of those preexisting conditions may disqualify them from candidacy for lung transplantation to begin with.
 I think it would be a rare patient, (but) obviously not zero."

 Bharat says if providers know that a transplant could be an option, they may feel more comfortable keeping patients on life-support devices as they wait for the virus to clear, instead of withdrawing care.